RAG Architecture for Enterprise Software: A Practical Engineering Guide

 Conclusion

-RAG is not a simple add-on to an LLM—it is a full-stack engineering discipline.
+RAG is not a simple add-on to an LLM—it is a full-stack engineering discipline that spans document ingestion, chunking strategy, embedding model selection, hybrid retrieval, reranking, prompt design, grounding verification, evaluation automation, and production observability.
 The difference between a RAG system that earns user trust and one that quietly undermines it comes down to retrieval precision, freshness control, grounding verification, and honest handling of uncertainty.
 Invest in your retrieval pipeline with the same rigor you invest in your generation layer.
 Build evaluation pipelines, measure quality continuously, and design for graceful uncertainty.
 That is the foundation of enterprise RAG that actually works in production.